5 actions businesses can take immediately to understand and eliminate modern slavery in their supply chain

 During her keynote speech at AchillesLive, Klára Skrivánková commented; “Understanding the working practises within all industries becomes an essential operational measure.
 Due diligence should be embedded into all areas of business, setting benchmarks and standards throughout the whole supply chain.”

 “Organisations that already demonstrate compliance must now be proactive and transparent by providing evidence of labour practices across all parts of the business, and those who do not, must start.
 Businesses must opt to be part of the solution, and remove themselves from those who become part of the problem.”

-In April 2017, Achilles launched the Labour Practises Audit, which enables businesses to gain greater visibility and understanding of the labour practises of their organisation and supply chain.
+In April 2017, Achilles launched the Labour Practice Audit (currently known as Ethical Business Programme), which enables businesses to gain greater visibility and understanding of the labour practices of their organisation and supply chain.
 The audit enables them to scrutinise three specific aspects of this complex area of legislation: worker engagement, personnel file compliance and management systems compliance.
 The product complements the core Achilles audit offering.

 Jay Katzen, Chief Executive Officer for Achilles, said: “We are dedicated to the eradication of modern slavery by working closely with buyers and suppliers.
-We recently launched the Labour Practise Audit, which enables our buyers and suppliers to gain greater visibility and understanding of the labour practises within their organisation and supply chains.”
+We recently launched the Labour Practice Audit (currently known as Ethical Business Programme), which enables our buyers and suppliers to gain greater visibility and understanding of the labour practices within their organisation and supply chains.”